 14. Make sure you get a copy, review it, if you have any question or corrections need to be made identify the error immediately.

-15. Keep a copy of the order in your purse; another copy in your car and a 3rd copy with a trusted family member.
+15. Keep a copy of the order in your wallet/purse; another copy in your car and a 3rd copy with a trusted individual.